Express Your Cinematic Vision

 For inspiration, Tim continues to shoot stills on the side as an experimental proving ground for his cinematography.
-He also loves Matisse, origami, jazz, post punk rock, and Motown.
+He also finds inspiration in post-Impressionists like Matisse, Henri Cartier-Bresson & like-minded stills photographers, origami, pre-70s jazz, funk, ’80s-’90s hip hop, post-punk rock, and Motown.

 Feel free to contact me for work on your next project.